It seems we can’t find what you’re looking for. Perhaps searching can help.

-You have the right to obtain a copy of your data in an electronic or structured format that is commonly used and allows for further use by the data subject.
+You have the right to obtain a copy of your data in an electronic or structure format that is commonly used and allows for further use by the data subject.

 Changes to our Privacy Notice:

-The Privacy Notice may be updated from time to time.
-If material changes to the Query Form are required, any revisions shall be published on the Supreme Court website under the News and Announcements page for your immediate guidance.
+This Privacy Notice may be updated from time to time.
+If material changes are required, any revisions shall be published on the Supreme Court website under the News and Announcements page for your immediate guidance.
 Therefore, we encourage you to review this Privacy Notice periodically so that you are up to date on our most current policies and practices.
-This Privacy Notice was last updated on February 07, 2023.
+This Privacy Notice was last updated on August 30, 2023.

 How do you contact us?